NeuroanatomyAndConnectivity/epi_t1_nonlinear/README.md

 ================

 Perfoms nonlinear EPI to T1 registration using antsRegistration.
-Beforehand, the T1 image has to be processed in freesurfer and the EPI timeseries should be motion corrected.
+Before, the T1 image has to be processed in freesurfer and the EPI timeseries should be motion corrected.
 The code works as a reusable nipype workflow or commandline tool.

 ###nipype
 example
 ```
 nipype_epi_t1_nonlin = create_epi_t1_nonlinear_pipeline('nipype_epi_t1_nonlin')